helix-foundation/currency/contracts/currency/README.md

 #### disableDelegationTo
 Argument: none

-Sets `delegationEnabled` back to false for the sender.
+Sets `delegationToAddressEnabled` back to false for the sender.
 Note, this doesn't allow the user to delegate again, just disallows users to delegate to them.

 #### reenableDelegating
 Arguments: none

-Sets `delegatingDisabled` back to false for the sender, if the requirements are met.
+Sets `delegationFromAddressDisabled` back to false for the sender, if the requirements are met.

 ##### Security Notes
  - Can only be called if `getVotingGons` returns the same value as the user balance.
 This is equivalent to the fact that the user has no one delegating to them.